boazbk/crypto/lec_02_computational-security.md

 for random $k_1,\ldots,k_t$ chosen independently from $U_n$ which is exactly the condition that $(E,D)$ is computationally secret.

-We can now prove  the full length extension theorem.
+__Randomized encryption scheme.__ We can now prove  the full length extension theorem.
 Before doing so, we will need to generalize the notion of an encryption scheme to allow a _randomized encryption scheme_.
 That is, we will consider encryption schemes where the encryption algorithm can "toss coins" in its computation.
-There is a crucial difference between key material and such "as hoc" randomness.
+There is a crucial difference between key material and such "as hoc" (sometimes also known as "ephemeral") randomness.
 Keys need to be not only chosen at random, but also shared in advance between the sender and receiver, and stored securely throughout their lifetime.
 The "coin tosses" used by a randomized encryption scheme are generated "on the fly" and are not known to the receiver, nor do they need to be stored long term by the sender.
 So, allowing such randomized encryption does not make a difference for most applications of encryption schemes.